bulletmark/pdfcmd/README.md

   pdfcmd cat -o output.pdf A=document1.pdf 0 B=document2.pdf 0 A 1: B 1:

-Remember, page indices start with zero.
+Page range expression examples (remember, page indices start with zero):
-        Page range expression examples:
       :     all pages.                   -1    last page.
       22    just the 23rd page.          :-1   all but the last page.
       0:3   the first three pages.       -2    second-to-last page.
       :3    the first three pages.       -2:   last two pages.
       5:    from the sixth page onward.  -3:-1 third & second to last.
   The third, "stride" or "step" number is also recognized.
       ::2       0 2 4 ... to the end.
 3:0:-1    3 2 1 but not 0.
       1:10:2    1 3 5 7 9                2::-1     2 1 0.
       ::-1      all pages in reverse order.
 ```

 #### `pages` command